• Home

 The University will check with managers at two points throughout the year to make sure these conversations are happening:

-• For Objective Setting conversations should have been had by the end of September; at which time all (individual, team and personal development) objectives for the upcoming academic year should have been added to the system
+• Objective Setting conversations should take place by the end of September; at which time all (individual, team and personal development) objectives for the upcoming academic year should be added to the system

-• For End of Year Reviews conversations should have been had by the end of July: at which time all End of Year Conversations should have been added to the system
+• End of Year Reviews conversations should take place by the end of July: at which time all End of Year Conversations should be added to the system

 At the end of each meeting, staff, and, where appropriate, managers, should update the relevant parts of HR Connect to ensure that a record is kept of each step.
 This will help you keep track of what has been agreed and what you would like to achieve for personal development.